 The Employee requests a leave of absence, for example parental leave.
 This request initiated by the employee generates a two-step workflow; the request must be approved by both the employee’s line manager and HR business partner.

 Note

-For more details on the workflow, refer to configuration guide of building block 1PW(US), where in chapter Preparation / Prerequisites the reference to the appropriate Leave of Absence workbook is given.
+For more details on the workflow, refer to the Leave of Absence workbook for US.

 Procedure